Belmore Falls and Hindmarsh Lookout in Morton NP

 Hindmarsh Lookout

-There are actually two lookout points that both offer spectacular views of Kangaroo Valley from slightly different angles.
+There are two lookout points that both offer spectacular views of Kangaroo Valley from slightly different angles.

-Views from the Hindmarsh Lookout
+Views from Hindmarsh Lookout

-Views from the Hindmarsh Lookout
+Views from Hindmarsh Lookout

 If you look closely, you may be able to see the Barrengarry Creek flowing in the valley below, the same creek that carries Belmore Falls.

-Belmore Falls Walking Track
+Walking Track

-The best way to enjoy the Hindmarsh Lookout and the panoramic views of Kangaroo Valley and the waterfall is by doing the easy walking trail starting from the car park.
-It follows the cliff edge overlooking the beautiful valley.
+The Belmore Falls Walking Track is the best way to visit the Hindmarsh Lookout and the various waterfall lookouts.
+This short walking trail follows the cliff edge overlooking the valley.

-Map of the Belmore Falls walking track
+Map of the Belmore Falls Walking Track

 Top of Belmore Falls